 NullPointerException in Java Doesn’t Have to Be a Headache

-NullPointerExceptions can be a source of frustration, but with a careful approach to coding and debugging, they can be avoided and fixed efficiently.
-By understanding where they come from and how to handle them, you can write more robust and error-resistant Java applications.
+NullPointerExceptions are frustrating, but they’re avoidable—and fixable quickly with a careful approach to coding and debugging.
+Knowing where they come from and how to deal with them will make you able to write more robust and error resistant java applications.

 Social Hashtags